|Women's Intercultural Center's History|

 D.S.
 Jones.
 Symbols of identity at the women's center.
 New Mexico State University (5/2010).

 D.M.
 Gonzalez and L.M.
 Cote.
 Generating feminisms through community partnerships: Women's Intercultural Center and New Mexico State University.
-Presented at the 2010 Association of Women in Psychology Conference.
+Paper presented at the annual meeting of the AWP Annual Conference, Hyatt Regency Philadelphia at Penns Landing, Philadelphia, PA (Mar 03, 2011),

 Women's Intercultural CenterWhere it Starts!